immobiliare/Glider/Documentation/Transports.md

 })
 ```

-and use `delegate` with `WebSocketTransportServerDelegate` to listen for useful events coming from server (connection and/or disconnection by clients, or any other error).
+and use `delegate` with `WebSocketTransportServerDelegate` to listen for useful events coming from the server (connection and/or disconnection by clients or any other error).

 # Third Party Transports

 Glider also offer other transports used to connect and send events to specific destinations.
-These transports are not part of the core package so you need to install them along with the main library using relative podspecs or SPM packages.
+These transports are not part of the core package, so you need to install them along with the main library using relative podspecs or SPM packages.

 ## GliderSentry

 The `GliderSentryTransport` is used to forward the messages coming from `Glider` logging system to the [Sentry](https://github.com/getsentry/sentry-cocoa) iOS official SDK.
-When you install this package `sentry-cocoa` is a dependency.
+When you install this package, `sentry-cocoa` is a dependency.

 ```swift
 let sentryTransport = GliderSentryTransport {